wsnfyp/cloud/README.md

 # cloud
-The cloud - website, api-handler, db, predictor
+The cloud - website, api-handler, db and predictor